-This is a classic old-fashioned Southern giblet gravy made with the addition of hard-boiled eggs, but fee free to omit them.
-Use this recipe to make a delicious gravy to go with your chicken, Cornish game hens, or turkey.
+This is a classic old-fashioned Southern-style giblet gravy made with the addition of hard-boiled eggs.
+If you like an egg-free gravy, feel free to omit the hard-boiled eggs.
+Use this recipe to make a delicious gravy to go with your chicken, Cornish game hens, or roasted turkey.

 Put the turkey drippings in a gravy separator to eliminate the excess fat.
-If you don't have turkey drippings, use turkey or chicken stock.
-A little milk or cream makes the gravy extra creamy.
+If you don't have turkey drippings, use a good quality turkey or chicken stock.
+For a richer, creamier gravy, add some heavy or light cream or half-and-half just before it's done.

 - Remove liver from giblets and refrigerate.

-- Place giblets into a saucepan, cover with 4 cups cold water and bring to a boil.
-Reduce the heat to low and simmer the giblets for about an hour.
-At this point add the liver to the saucepan; simmer for another 30 minutes.
-Drain in a colander and reserve the liquids to use in the gravy, if needed.
-Let the giblets cool.
-Remove the meat from the neck and chop all of the meat.
+- Place the remaining giblets into a saucepan and cover with 4 cups cold water; bring to a boil.
+Reduce the heat to low and simmer the giblets for about 1 1/2 to 2 hours.
+At this point add the liver to the saucepan and simmer for another 30 minutes.

 - Melt the butter in a heavy saucepan and stir in the flour.
-Cook and stir for 3 to 5 minutes, or until butter just barely begins to turn golden.
+Cook and stir for 3 to 5 minutes, or until the roux just barely begins to turn golden.

-- Slowly stir in drippings from the turkey.
-If you don't have turkey drippings or only have a small amount, add chicken stock or turkey stock to make 2 cups.
-Stir in the milk or half-and-half.
+- If you don't have drippings from a roasted turkey or chicken, or if you only have a small amount, add the giblet broth or chicken or turkey stock to make 2 cups.
+Slowly stir in the drippings and/or broth into the roux.
+Add the milk or half-and-half.
 Continue cooking and stirring until thickened.

 - Taste and season the gravy with kosher salt and freshly ground black pepper.